 Here’s who should either help write the company travel policy, or approve the final version:

-- Travel manager – Brings insight into traveler behavior, goals for the policy, and all the details on travel vendors, negotiated rates and so much more.
+- Travel manager – Brings insight into traveler behavior, goals for the policy, and all the details on travel vendors, negotiated rates for international and domestic travel, and so much more.

 - COO – Helps set goals for streamlining processes and saving time, as well as improving duty of care and compliance

 - Frequent travelers – Knows what works and what doesn’t with the current travel policy, and can also act as the voice for fellow travelers